 COVID had a unique impact on racing last year.
-Major tracks like Churchill Downs, Santa Anita, and Belmont Park lost racing dates because of the virus.
+Major tracks like Churchill Downs, Santa Anita, and Belmont Park lost racing dates due to the virus.
 In addition, all the Triple Crown races were forced to rearrange their schedules.
-That led officials at Churchill Downs to run the Kentucky Derby in September.
+That forced officials at Churchill Downs to run the Kentucky Derby in September.
 In Maryland, Pimlico Race Course moved the Preakness Stakes to October.

 All three Triple Crown races also were held without spectators.
 So, even though the majority of wagers on those races occur online, the lack of fans certainly had an impact, especially on the undercard races for those major racing days.

 However, while major tracks found their race days cut, other tracks were actually able to expand their racing calendars.
-In March and April, as most US sports remained on hiatus because of the virus, bettors were able to wager on races at such tracks as Nebraska’s Fonner Park and Tampa Bay Downs in Florida.
+In March and April, as most US sports remained on hiatus due to the virus, bettors were able to wager on races at such tracks as Nebraska’s Fonner Park and Tampa Bay Downs in Florida.